 Clearly Communicate Expectations

 No company can alone confront and solve all risks in the market.
 Therefore, Essity is very clear to communicate Essity expectations to all suppliers through the Essity Global Supplier Standard and our Supplier Code of Conduct.
 Suppliers are requested to commit in writing to operate in accordance with the requirements.
-Compliance with our Standard is a key sustainability target for Essity (more info: Responsible Sourcing in ASR 2021).
+Compliance with our Standard is a key sustainability target for Essity (more info: Responsible Sourcing in ASR 2022, page 139).
 Suppliers are also expected to pass on similar requirements down their own supplier base.

 In Essity standard contracts there is a clause stating that repeated material breaches against the Global Supplier Standard gives us the right to discontinue the business relationship.
 However, in most cases, it is better for all parties to discuss the problem and to improve the situation, rather than just walk out.
 This is particular true when human rights issues are involved.